A group of men standing in front of a pink background.

 Questionable Entertainment

 Kevin Martin – I met Scott when I was 16.
-He came to my 16th birthday party with this guy I couldn’t stand he was playing in a band with.
+He came to my 16th birthday party with this guy I couldn’t stand who he was playing in a band with.
 I had seen Scott play several shows as a drummer.
 I was really inspired by his creative nature, his abilities, and left handed right handed jazz influence.
 I’d go see him but I still had to go see Josh sing.
 Years later when my buddy Rick called me up to do some demos I called Scott to say I got this band going.
 He said well you’re a drummer , I said no I am not playing drums now I am actually singing in this project.
 That started out as Uncle Duke.
 We had this guy Rick playing with us and Rick left to go back to the studio world.
 Scott and I were left without a guitar player and we had all this music.
-Kelly Gray, which was our producer at the time, which had been in a band with Scott back in the 80’s said hey I have this guy I am painting houses with who is a stellar guitar player.
+Kelly Gray, who was our producer at the time, which had been in a band with Scott back in the 80’s said hey I have this guy I am painting houses with who is a stellar guitar player.
 He is a bit of a handful but mad talented.
 So we brought Pete down to the studio, jammed one afternoon, wrote two songs, and that was about it.

 Over the past 26 years we have become like brothers.
 The fights that we have are sort of family style.
 The arguments are not about music and what you would expect them to be about (laughs).
 It’s about who ate the last cookies and who drank the last of the coffee and didn’t replace it.
-It’s kind of funny, we share one another’s birthdays together, we have dinner together, we really have become the best of the friends over that period of time.
-That is what has made it so easy for us to live this kind of lifestyle that we lead, live it, and enjoy each others company.
+It’s kind of funny, we share one another’s birthdays together, we have dinner together, we really have become the best of friends over that period of time.
+That is what has made it so easy for us to live this kind of lifestyle that we lead, live it, and enjoy each other’s company.
 If we didn’t have that kind of relationship I don’t think we’d still be doing this at all.
 I’m thankful everyday that I’m friends with these guys because they have my back and I’ve got their back.
-That is what you are suppose to do in a band and as friends as well.
-It’s pretty great relationship.
+That is what you are supposed to do in a band and as friends as well.
+It’s a pretty great relationship.

 Candlebox (411)web for article